Steph-The-Dev/Steph-The-Dev/README.md

 # 👋 Hi, I’m Stephan Pfeiffer!
-## I'm a web developer mainly using Vue and Astro.
+## I'm a web developer mainly using Astro and Vue.
 ### I'd consider myself a problem finder and a solution seeker.
 #### All AI related things fascinate me.
 Especially computer vision, which might come from my background as a video editor and colorist that I have been for the last sixteen years.
 2022 I've started my web development journey.